Unleashing Creativity with AI and Robots

 ACC Workshop on Recent Advancement of Human Autonomy Interaction and Integration, 2023

-To further reduce the human effort and expert knowledge required in designing assemblies, we explore the end-to-end generation of Lego assembly designs using generative AI.
-In this project, we aim to develop generative models capable of interpreting user specifications through intuitive prompts, such as text descriptions, and generating Lego designs that satisfy the users' customization requirements.
-Additionally, this project focuses on integrating physical awareness into the generative model, with the goal of producing physically buildable Lego designs.
+We explore the end-to-end generation of brick assembly designs using modern generative AI and foundation models.
+In this project, we aim to develop generative models capable of interpreting user specifications through intuitive prompts, such as text descriptions, and generating brick assembly designs that satisfy the users' customization requirements.
+Additionally, this project focuses on integrating physics awareness into the generative model, with the goal of producing physically buildable brick assembly designs.

-Contributors: Ava Pun, Kangle Deng, Ruixuan Liu, Deva Ramanan, Jun-Yan Zhu.Publications: Coming soon!
+Ava Pun, Kangle Deng, Ruixuan Liu, Deva Ramanan, Changliu Liu and Jun-Yan Zhu

-Lego components are significantly smaller compared to existing robots and grippers.
-Additionally, Lego assembly requires extremely high-precision manipulation, on the order of millimeters or even sub-millimeters, which presents challenges for manipulating Lego bricks with current grippers and robots.
-This research focuses on the design of mechanical end-of-arm tools (EOAT) to enable robust Lego manipulation.
-Specifically, our goal is to design 1) low-cost and 2) transferable EOATs that allow general-purpose robots to reliably manipulate, assemble, and disassemble Lego bricks.
+Bricks are significantly smaller compared to existing robots and grippers.
+Additionally, brick assembly requires extremely high-precision manipulation, on the order of millimeters or even sub-millimeters, which presents challenges for manipulating bricks with current grippers and robots.
+This research focuses on the design of mechanical end-of-arm tools (EOAT) to enable robust brick manipulation.
+Specifically, our goal is to design 1) low-cost and 2) transferable EOATs that allow general-purpose robots to reliably manipulate, assemble, and disassemble bricks.

 Publications: